mhx/dwarfs/README.md

 ### With SquashFS

 These tests were done on an Intel(R) Xeon(R) CPU D-1528 @ 1.90GHz
-6-core CPU with 64 GiB of RAM.
+6 core CPU with 64 GiB of RAM.
 The system was mostly idle during all of the tests.

 The source directory contained 863 different Perl installations from